terrylinooo/wp-shieldon/README.txt

 - Update localization strings. (zh_TW, zh_CN)
 - Fix typo.

-== Upgrade Notice ==

-= 1.4.0

-- Please update data circle if you are using MySQL or SQLite data driver.
-The reset button is located on the overview page.

 = 1.4.2

 - Fix issue #6 - Issue with 'Save Draft' feature.